leonlevitate/CV-Resume/README.md

 **Client Services Manager**

 - Developed and led the Client Service operation for an international client base of over 550 companies.
-- Trained as a BI platform expert to deliver focused training to clients
+- Trained as a BI platform expert to deliver focused training to clients.
 - Initiated and participated in the relaunch of our digital Intelligence Centre’s - working as the ‘client advocate’ to ensure functionality and content was aligned with evolving requirements.

 ---